VIP Disney Travel

 The company was started by agents from several other businesses who felt they did not get the support system needed to be effective and successful.
 In creating Destination Magic, they are committed to doing it better.

 Destination Magic is currently seeking agents to join their team.
-They are not a large agency which allows them to have a more personal connection with every agent.
+They are a mid-sized agency which allows them to have a more personal connection with every agent.
 Each hire is not only a member of their team but a valued partner striving for mutual success.

 Testimonials from actual agents:

-To inquire about applying to Destination Magic, visit https://destinationmagic.com/join
+To apply to Destination Magic, visit https://destinationmagic.com/join or complete the form below.

 Woman on phone in front of laptop and white board in background